 Somebody who knows a lot about successful seasonal hiring in our industry is Patrick Yearout, Director of Recruiting and Training for Seattle-based Ivar’s Restaurants.
 Ivar’s owns 59 restaurants in Washington state, comprising a mix of full-service seafood, quick-service seafood, and quick-service hamburger operations.
 They hire approximately 250 seasonals each summer.
 In researching the topic and interviewing Patrick for this column, I’ve compiled a list of ten best practices that can help you maximize your company’s seasonal recruiting efforts.

-- Review all relevant data from last year’s recruiting effort and refine them.
+Set recruiting milestones.
+Review all relevant data from last year’s recruiting effort and refine them.
 “Track your sales trends to estimate the seasonal business,” says Ivar’s Yearout.
-“Talk to your current staff about their vacation or time-off needs, determine the number of people you will need to hire, and set date-specific benchmarks for your hiring goals, like the specific number of people needed by Mother’s Day, Memorial Day, Father’s Day, etcetera.”
+“Talk to your current staff about their vacation or time-off needs, determine the number of people you will need to hire, and set date-specific benchmarks for your hiring goals, liek the specific number of people needed by Mother’s Day, Memorial Day, Father’s Day, etc.”

 Be picky if you can.
 The 2009 summer job market for students is likely to be a competitive one, with employers having the economy on their side.
 In 2008, 32.6 percent of teens ages 16-19 were employed, according to the US Department of Labor.
 That was a 60-year low and was down from a high of 45.2 percent in 2000.
 This year students will also see heightened job competition from seniors and laid-off older workers.
 “American teen unemployment hit 21.6 percent in February, a 17-year high, according to the Bureau of Labor Statistics,” says the Charleston Post and Courier.
 “That was 5.5 percentage points higher than at the same time last year and nearly twice as high as the national unemployment rate as a whole.”